Florida woman starts company to help teachers switch careers

-TAMPA, Fla. — For months, Investigative Reporter Katie LaGrone has shared what teachers describe as specific reasons driving them out of the profession.
+For months, investigative reporter Katie LaGrone with Scripps News Tampa has shared what teachers describe as specific reasons driving them out of the profession.

 But now, she is sharing the story of how one woman is helping some of these teachers find a new start away from the classroom.